fabien-ors/pyswigex/README.md

 ```

 ### Upload to TestPyPi:
-Each time you want to upload, you MUST upgrade the version in `setup.cfg` file!
+Each time you want to upload, you MUST upgrade the version in `setup.py` file!
 https://stackoverflow.com/questions/56520660/upload-a-new-release-to-testpypi

 ```sh